 You’ll get automatic Gold elite status with Marriott Bonvoy (9,000+ hotels) and Hilton (6,000+ hotels).
 And so many other luxury benefits.

-The Amex Platinum Card‘s $799 fee seems steep, but it’s really just $599 since there’s a $200 annual travel credit that can be cashed out on Day 1.
+The Amex Platinum Card‘s $799 fee seems steep, but it’s really just $599 since there’s a $200 annual travel credit that can be cashed out on Day 1 without actually spending anything.

-Then there’s the annual $200 dining credit (we only value each at $100 to be conservative in our Flytrippers Valuation).
+Then there’s the annual $200 dining credit that most people will value at its full $200 value as we did in our Flytrippers Valuation of the offer.

 American Express Aeroplan Reserve Card